avanc13/Medical-Imaging-AI-Project-/README.md

 Network 3: unsupervised TE-mismatched (input echoes at some TEs, train to synthesize echoes at other TEs)

 Network 4: TE-conditioned (single-echo + TE map as input; learns TE-aware parameter estimation)

-3. The `dataloader` folder contains the code to load the data following the file structure of the training data.
-4. The `train` folder has the network implementations and training.
-As of now, we have Network 1 implemented.

 - **`container/`**
   Dockerfile and container configuration for inference.